Defensive Driving

 Driving to a University sponsored conference/meeting/workshop, professional organization, business lunch, or to an office supply store (or other store) for work supplies is considered University business.
 Driving to and from work is not University business unless you stop along the way to conduct work related activities.

-State employees who drive as part of their job description or more than 12 times annually for university business are required to take the in-person defensive driver training class.
-After taking the in-person course initially, the employee is eligible to complete the renewal course online.
-Monthly in-person training is offered by University Police.
-For questions regarding the in-person training, class dates and registration, please email: Gail.Smith@csulb.edu.
+State employees who drive as part of their job description or more than 12 times a year for university business are required to take the defensive driver training course.
+For questions regarding the training and registration, please email: Gail.Smith@csulb.edu.

-State employees (including student employees, graduate assistants and volunteers) who drive on University business less than 12 times annually, have the option to take the in-person class or the online defensive driver training course.
-To register for the online defensive driver training course, sign-in to single sign-on and select the CSU Training icon.
-In the search bar, type in driver training and select the Skillsoft Defensive Driving Certification.
+State employees (including student employees, graduate assistants and volunteers) who drive on University business less than 12 times annually, have the option to take the online defensive driver training course.
+To register for the online defensive driver training course, login to the Single-Sign On Portal and select the CSU Learn icon.
+In the search bar, type in driver training and select the Defensive Driver Program (CSULB-Curric-DDP).

 Driver training must be renewed every 4 years.